JordiCremades4444/central-node/README.md

 To create a new project:

--simply copy the last project
+- simply copy the last project

--change the index
+- change the index

 - mantain the (i) queries